3D Terrain Modeling for Professionals

 Frequently Asked Questions – Answered

-Holygon Landshape is an upcoming terrain modelling extension for the world’s most user-friendly 3D modelling software, Trimble Sketchup.
+Holygon Landshape is an upcoming terrain modelling extension for the world’s most user-friendly 3D modelling software, Sketchup.

 Landshape is guided by a single vision.
 It brings a novel approach to digital terrain modelling, regardless of platform.

-A unified toolsuite, Landshape aims to cover all fundamental tools needed for professionals and novices to create, edit and review beautiful terrain.
+A unified toolsuite, Landshape aims to cover all fundamental tools needed for professionals and novices alike to create, edit and review beautiful terrain.

 Landshape’s new geometry engine empowers users to work on terrains of virtually any size – from small individual sites to huge freeform landscapes with millions of faces.

-Landshape is under development by Swedish Sketchup studio Holygon and is slated for release in 2023.
+Landshape is under development by Swedish Sketchup studio Holygon and is slated for release in 2024.

 If you have a special request, please contact Holygon here.